NEAR-Edu/welcome-track/docs/developers/05-contract-patterns/02-storage-fees.md

 - Standard.
 Standard-compliant implementations act the same across the board.
 - Separation of concerns.
 Users maintain a separate storage fee record, allowing them to not worry about paying for storage when performing other function calls.
+- Safety.
+Storage-consuming function calls do not require deposits, so they can be mediated by a third party only holding a function-call access key.
 - Accounts can fund storage credits for other accounts.

 ### Disadvantages